michelp/pgsodium/README.md

 context without the server secret key.

-The key id can be secret or not, if you store the key id then logged in users can generate the key if they know the key length and context.
+The key id can be secret or not, if you store the key id then logged in users can generate the key if they know the key length and context and have permission to call the `pgsodium_derive()` function.
 Keeping the key id secret to a client avoid this possibility and make sure to set your database security model correctly so that only the minimum permission possible is given to users that interact with the encryption API.

 Key rotation can be as simple as incrementing the key id and